Fog advisories lifted ahead of Super Bowl in New Orleans

-NEW ORLEANS - The FOX Forecast Center is warning that a combination of weather ingredients will lead to reduced visibility and potentially even "superfog" across southeastern Louisiana during the coming nights, including on Super Bowl Sunday in New Orleans.
+The FOX Forecast Center is warning that a combination of weather ingredients will reduce visibility and potentially even create "super fog" across southeastern Louisiana on Friday morning and during the nights and mornings leading up to and including Super Bowl Sunday in New Orleans (Video Credit: Brandy Campbell/FOX Weather).

 The phenomenon is occasionally observed along the Gulf Coast and Florida during seasonal transitions that feature warm air.

-Louisiana authorities are closely monitoring the marsh fire burning in rural St. Charles Parish, but due to its location in difficult terrain, little can be done to immediately extinguish the blaze.
+Louisiana authorities have been closely monitoring the marsh fire burning in rural St. Charles Parish, north of Lake Salvador.
+However, due to its location in difficult terrain, little could be done to immediately put out the fire.

 SUPER SUNDAY FORECAST FOR NEW ORLEANS AHEAD OF SUPER BOWL LIX